,

 PSHE at St. Philip's is supported through cross curricular links with other subjects such as Science & Physical Education and underpinned by enrichment days and visitors into school.
 At St. Philip's PSHE is at the heart of our school and not seen as a stand alone subject, it heavily links with British Values, Spiritual, Moral, Social & Cultural (SMSC) Education and our wider school ethos.

+At St. Philip's we have devised our PSHE education programme based upon the PSHE Association Programme of study.
+With our PSHE programme we aim to enable children to develop and gradually enrich their understanding of a set of overarching concepts, set out below.
 Although the specific content of PSHE education will constantly evolve as the world changes, these concepts are timeless.
 We believe that PSHE should not just be about Knowledge but must give our children fundamental opportunities to develop the skills, values and strategies to manage any issues they may encounter within their lives.

 Intent

+We want our children to have high aspirations, a belief in themselves and realise that anything is possible if they put their mind to it.
+In an ever-changing world, it is important that they are aware, to an appropriate level, of different factors which will affect their world and that they learn how to deal with these so that they have good mental health and well-being.
 Our PSHE curriculum develops learning and results in the acquisition of knowledge and skills which will enable children to access the wider curriculum and prepare them to be a global citizen now and in their future roles within a global community.
 It promotes the spiritual, moral, cultural, mental and physical development of pupils, preparing them for the opportunities, responsibilities and experiences for later life.
-Our Relationships and Sex Education enables our children to learn how to be safe, and to understand and develop healthy relationships, both now and in their future lives.
+Our Relationships, Sex and Health Education (RSHE) enables our children to learn how to be safe, and to understand and develop healthy relationships, both now and in their future lives.
+It also provides essential learning on Economic Wellbeing and Careers Education to ensure pupils are prepared for future transitions and the modern workplace.

 Implementation